 John William Lieb was born 12 February 1860, in Newark, New Jersey, the son of John William Lieb, a leather worker, and Christina Zens.
 He acquired his formal education in the local public school and at the Newark Academy, a private high school, from which he graduated in 1875.
 Perhaps influenced by his father's interest in chemistry and mechanical technology, Lieb entered the preparatory high school connected with Stevens Institute of Technology in nearby Hoboken, New Jersey, in September 1875.
 A year later, Lieb became a student in mechanical engineering at Stevens Institute of Tehnology.

-While at the Stevens Institute Lieb first became interested in the newly emerging electrical industry.
+While at Stevens Institute of Technology Lieb became interested in the newly emerging electrical industry.
 Among his class assignments he assisted with tests of the Brush arc light system in fall 1877 at the Coney Island pier.
 In early 1880 he and his classmates also visited Thomas Edison's Menlo Park Laboratory to see the newly invented incandescent electric lighting system.
 Lieb's practical experience with the Brush arc light led to his joining the Brush Electric Company in Cleveland after graduation.
 Hired as a draftsman, Lieb was soon being trained as a central station constructor and manager.
 However, while visiting his family over the Christmas holidays, he met with Edison to ask for a job and in January 1881 began his long association with the Edison electric light interests.